GrantSchoffelen/Navigation_ND/Report.md

             * reward
             * next_state
             * done

+* model.py:
+    * This includes a pytorch deep neural network, this network is what is used to determine which actions the agent will take to get more rewards.

 * We then used a Jupter notebook to put everything together to train the agent in the enviorment.
 This is where we modified the code to work with the Banana Collector enviorment instead of the LunarLander.
 Here we modified where the action, next_state, reward, and done variables came from.